NatRivers/UoA-projects/Southern Hemisphere website/Back-end section/README.md

 ## How to run the project:

-Use Postman software (https://www.postman.com), import the JSON files located within this directory.
+Use Postman software (https://www.postman.com), import the JSON files located in _properties_ directory.